kaelzhang/cert-manager-webhook-dnspod/README.md

 This can be done by simply adding annotations to your Ingress resources and cert-manager will facilitate creating the Certificate resource for you without your concern.
 A small sub-component of cert-manager, ingress-shim, is responsible for this.

 For details, see [here](https://cert-manager.io/docs/usage/ingress/)

+Create a `ingress.yaml` file with the following content:

 ```yaml
 apiVersion: extensions/v1beta1